curtischong/dotfiles/README.md

 8. log out. then log in.

 TODO: install https://github.com/wting/autojump and https://github.com/zsh-users/zsh-autosuggestions
-also figure out how to export zsh cnofig
+also figure out how to export zsh config

 ##### JetBrains